STAMP-project/botsing-jira-plugin/README.md

 * Population
 * Package filter

-Also with the button 'Edit server' it is possible to configure Botsing server endpoint.
+With the button 'Edit server' it is possible to configure Botsing server endpoint.

 ### Jira Configuration

-There is non other configuration to do in Jira, the issues that will trigger Botsing are only the ones with an attachment and the label 'STAMP'.
+There is non other configuration to do in Jira, the issues that will trigger Botsing are only the ones with one attachment and the label 'STAMP'.

 ## Compile and package